PoisotLab/ms_straight_lines/manuscript.md

 will observe many relationships between network structure and space, and that picking out the signal of network-area relationships might be difficult.

-As of now, not many NARs have been documented empirically;  but after the arguments made by @GaliLurg18, that tie the shape of these relationships to macroecological processes, we fully expect these relationships to be more frequently described moving forward.
-Our results suggest that our expectation of the amount of noise in these relationships should be realistic; while it is clear that these relationships exist, because of the scaling of dispersal in the number of links with the scaling in the number of species, they will exist within extremely wide confidence intervals, and it might require a large quantity of empirical data to properly characterize them.
+As of now, not many NARs have been documented empirically; but after the arguments made by @GaliLurg18 which tie the shape of these relationships to macroecological processes, we fully expect these relationships to be more frequently described moving forward.
+Our results suggest that our expectation of the amount of noise in these relationships should be realistic; while it is clear that these relationships exist, because of the scaling of dispersion in the number of links with the number of species, they will necessarily be noisy.
+Any described relationships will exist within extremely wide confidence intervals, and it might require a large quantity of empirical data to properly characterize them.
 As such, our model can help in assessing the difficulty of capturing some foundational relationships of